omnipy.shared.enums.display

 is_supported_syntax_language(syntax: str) -> TypeIs[SyntaxLanguage.Literals]

-Checks if the given syntax is a supported syntax language.
+Check whether the given syntax is a supported syntax language.

 is_syntax_language_spec